silvacms/documentation/source/silva/buildout.rst

    $ sudo easy_install-2.4 -U ZopeSkel

-If you are under Mac OS X, we recommand to use the option ``-s``.
-By default ``easy_install`` put all scripts in the same directory than Python, which is hided inside a framework on Mac OS X. By specifying ``-s /opt/local/bin`` installed scripts are going to be installed in the same directory than Mac Ports softwares:
+If you are under Mac OS X, we recommend to use the option ``-s``.
+By default ``easy_install`` puts all scripts in the same directory than Python, which is hidden inside a framework on Mac OS X. By specifying ``-s /opt/local/bin`` installed scripts are going to be installed in the same directory than Mac Ports softwares: